gonstoll/argentinians-who-code/README.md

 #### 4. Run your app

-Once last step before running this app.
+One last step before running this app.
 Create a unique token ([here](https://it-tools.tech/token-generator) for example) and assign it to your `SESSION_SECRET` environment variable (in `.env`).
 This is useful for the admin access permissions.